PSP60822 Advanced Diploma of Translating

 Pathways from the qualification

-After this qualification, students may be eligible for credit against a university degree in translation.
+Students who gain this qualification may be eligible for credit against a university degree in translation.

 Career opportunities